falcosecurity/falco-website/content/en/docs/rules/_index.md

   priority: WARNING
 ```

-When including items in lists, you also need to ensure the double quotes are not interpreted at the yaml document level, so you should surround the quoted string with single quotes.
+When including items in lists, ensure that the double quotes are not interpreted from your YAML file by surrounding the quoted string with single quotes.
 Here's an example:

 ```yaml
 - list: systemd_procs